 Thinking Ahead to Future Care

-Other than traditional member care systems, currently in OC global work, Craig and Julie B. in East Asia have focused their entire work around the care for other OC missionaries.
+Other than traditional member care systems, currently in OC global work, Craig and Julie B. in East Asia have focused their entire work around the care for other OC mission workers.
 This model of “member care champions” is something Deänne hopes can develop in each part of the OC world.
 “Member care champions would intentionally care for people in their region.
 This could look a lot of different ways, but one important aspect of this in any region would be that it is on-site care.”

 Many other exciting aspects were discussed at the conference, and Deänne feels that in the current OC climate “people are open to making these changes happen.”
 It was time well spent.
 “I hoped that during this time, each representative felt valued in his or her ministry and that they had their ideas heard.”